Skip to content

 • History of a serious suicide attempt (lifetime), defined as a self-injurious act with intent to die that required medical intervention and was associated with high lethality or significant suicidal intent

-• History of diagnosis of OCD, bipolar disorder, schizophrenia, neurocognitive disorder, severe personality disorder
+• History of diagnosis of OCD, bipolar disorder, schizophrenia, neurocognitive disorder, severe personality disorder, substance use disorder

 Will I be paid for my time?